treasure-data/treasure-boxes/integration-box/kintone/README.md

 # Run
-- You can use required API on your demand.
+- Now you can use integrations between kintone and TD.